AryanAnand1/GridSearchAI/README.md

 # GridSearchAI

-To run the file, once you are in the file directory of the program, type: py <programName> <testFileName> <searchMethod>
+To run the file, once you are in the file directory of the program, type py <programName> <testFileName> <searchMethod>

 So, to run A Star Search, type: py .\Assignment1.py .\RobotNav-test.txt astar